willwoodlief/core-api-params/README.md

 ## Scheduling

-Has params to create edit,list schedules, and has self-contained validation rules
+Has params to create,edit,list schedules, and has self-contained validation rules